CORONA (satellite): Overview

-An alternative concurrent program to the CORONA program was SAMOS.
-That program included several types of satellite which used a different photographic method.
-This involved capturing an image on photographic film, developing the film aboard the satellite and then scanning the image electronically.
-The image was then transmitted via telemetry to ground stations.
-The Samos E-1 and Samos E-2 satellite programs used this system, but they were not able to take very many pictures and then relay them to the ground stations each day.
-Two later versions of the Samos program, such as the E-5 and the E-6, used the bucket-return approach pioneered with CORONA, but neither of the latter Samos series were successful.
+A complementary but ultimately unsuccessful program was the SAMOS satellites, whose E-1 and E-2 series captured images on photographic film, developed the film aboard the satellite, scanned it electronically, and transmitted the images to ground stations.
+This system could generate only a few images per day, so later Samos satellites, such as the E-5 and the E-6, used the bucket-return approach pioneered with CORONA, but neither was successful.

 Spacecraft

 The CORONA satellites were designated KH-1, KH-2, KH-3, KH-4, KH-4A and KH-4B.
 KH stood for "Key Hole" or "Keyhole" (Code number 1010), with the name being an analogy to the act of spying into a person's room by peering through their door's keyhole.
 The incrementing number indicated changes in the surveillance instrumentation, such as the change from single-panoramic to double-panoramic cameras.
 The "KH" naming system was first used in 1962 with KH-4, the earlier numbers being applied retroactively.

-Below is a list of CORONA launches, as compiled by the United States Geological Survey.
-This table lists government's designation of each type of satellite (C, C-prime, J-1, etc.), the resolution of the camera, and a description of the camera system.
+A list of CORONA launches compiled by the United States Geological Survey.